uea-teaching/pecha-kucha/slides/slides.md

 ::: notes
 Due to redundancy effect in working memory: speaking while having sentences on screen results in low recollection by audience.
 The redundancy principle (or redundancy effect) suggests that redundant material interferes with rather than facilitates learning.

-The Redundancy Principle in Multimedia Learning (2014) John Sweller.
+From the book - The Redundancy Principle in Multimedia Learning (2014) John Sweller.
 Richard E. Mayer
 :::

 # Distribution